 PUBH 5990 Readings and Research (1 credit)-Prerequisite: Permission of student's academic advisor.
 Students who are not enrolled in other coursework but require the use of university facilities and/or faculty guidance for studies, research, or preparation of a prospectus MUST enroll for Readings and Research.
 Variable credits (1-3) of Readings and Research may also be used, as approved by student's academic advisor in conjunction with other coursework, to document such activities as development of research and scholarly skills that would not be appropriately covered by other types of independent study.
-Readings and Research credits do not count toward degree requirements.
-Grading of Readings and Research will be either satisfactory completion (S), satisfactory progress (SP), or unsatisfactory (U).
+Readings and Research will be either satisfactory completion (S), satisfactory progress (SP), or unsatisfactory (U).